 Claim your publication from the pending list

-The Pending list is a list of all publications which the Publication Management System has found that it believes to have been authored by you.
+The "Pending" list contains all publications which the Publication Management System has found that it believes to have been authored by you.
 If the publication is not yours, click the "Reject" button.
 If it is yours, click "Claim" as shown in the image below.
 If the publication falls under the open access policy, you will go directly to the deposit page.

 Example publication in the pending list being verified and claimed by a user.